ctsmightydog/Coursera_Getting_and_Cleaning_Data/CodeBook.md

 5. Created a new tidy data set with the average of each variable for each activity and subject.
 This data frame has 180 observations/rows and 68 columns/variables
-68 columns(1 column for Activity and one column for Subject and 66 columns for measurement variables)
+68 columns(1 column for Activity and one column for Subject and 66 columns for measurement variables) The units in the tidy data file are average values from each variable (column) and are floating point numbers in the range of -1 to 1.

 ##Tidy Data File
 The Tidy data frame is written to a file using write.table function to create a